rajanmogha/Google-Flights-Clone/README.md

-# ✈️ Flight Finder App
+# ✈️ Google Flights Clone App

 A simple React-based application for searching and displaying flight results.
 Built with [Vite](https://vitejs.dev/) for fast development and optimized builds.